Can Sexual Health Suffer Due to Polycystic Ovarian Syndrome?

 - Loss of sexual desire

-Women with Polycystic Ovarian Syndrome also have a greater risk of hypertension during pregnancy, miscarriage, poor cardiovascular health, and diabetes.10 Although sexual health seems less important than these more serious health conditions it can still contribute to a reduced quality of life in a significant way.
+Women with Polycystic Ovarian Syndrome also have a greater risk of hypertension during pregnancy, miscarriage, poor cardiovascular health, and diabetes.10 Although sexual health seems less important than these more serious health conditions it can still contribute to a reduced quality of life in a significant way and is a key sign that your body is out of balance.
 Some of the conditions considered a risk for women with PCOS, such as diabetes and poor cardiovascular health, can cause sexual concerns.
-In general, women with PCOS report less sexual satisfaction than women without this condition, and if sexual dysfunction occurs frequently or is the cause of distress, then seeking treatment is a good idea.
+In general, women with PCOS report less sexual satisfaction than women without this condition, and if sexual dysfunction occurs frequently or is the cause of distress, then getting your body back into balance is key.

 You could have PCOS-related female sexual dysfunction if you have one or more of the following symptoms: